Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 ![Benchmark results on 4-core CPU](/posts/array-api-aot-jit/cpu_bench.png)

-We see that in the eager mode (left-hand panel), Jax and PyTorch evaluations are 2-5 times slower than the AOT-compiled pythran code.
-In itself, it is not surprising that they are slower; if anything it is surprising that the slowdown is "only" by a factor of 2-5!
+We see that, in the eager mode (left-hand panel), JAX and PyTorch evaluations are 2-5 times slower than the AOT-compiled pythran code.
+In itself, it is not surprising that they are slower; if anything, it is surprising that the slowdown is "only" by a factor of 2-5!
 We did not benchmark an uncompiled pure NumPy implementation: the "loopy" version is expected to have abysmal performance, and a vectorized implementation is expected to perform roughly in the same ballpark as eager `jax`/`pytorch`.

-In the JIT mode however (right-hand panel), Jax and PyTorch are 3-5 times faster than the AOT `pythran`-compiled implementation.
+In the JIT mode (right-hand panel), however, JAX and PyTorch are 3-5 times faster than the AOT `pythran`-compiled implementation.
-The origin of the speedup relative to `pythran` is not very clear; a potential contributing factor is that both Jax and PyTorch are multi-threaded by default, while `pythran`-compiled code is single-threaded.
+The origin of the speedup relative to `pythran` is not very clear; a potential contributing factor is that both JAX and PyTorch are multi-threaded by default, while `pythran`-compiled code is single-threaded.
 In principle, `pythran` can generate OpenMP parallel loops, but it is switched off in the SciPy build system.

-Surprisingly, `numba` fares much worse than `jax.jit` or `torch.compile`, and is about three times slower than the AOT-compiled pythran version --- even though we explicitly OpenMP parallelized the loops with `numba.prange`.
+Surprisingly, `numba` fares much worse than `jax.jit` or `torch.compile` and is about three times slower than the AOT-compiled pythran version, even though we explicitly OpenMP parallelized the loops with `numba.prange`.

 ### Benchmarks on a multicore machine, CPU

-To assess the effect of parallelizing the workload on a multicore machine, we rerun the same benchmark on a 32-core AMD Ryzen Threadripper 3970X system.
-We use the default parallelization settings, so that `pytorch`, `jax` and `numba` use all available cores.
+To assess the effect of parallelizing the workload on a multicore machine, we reran the same benchmark on a 32-core AMD Ryzen Threadripper 3970X system.
+We used the default parallelization settings, so that `pytorch`, `jax`, and `numba` used all available cores.

 ![Benchmark results on a 32-core CPU](/posts/array-api-aot-jit/cpu_bench_server.png)

-In the eager mode, Jax seems to parallelize a little better than other backends: when using all 32 cores, Jax is nearly 2x faster than the (single-threaded!)
+In eager mode, JAX seems to parallelize a little better than other backends: when using all 32 cores, JAX is nearly 2x faster than the (single-threaded!)
 AOT-compiled `numpy`/`pythran` code, while PyTorch is about 2x-3x slower.
 So just throwing more CPU cores does not make things much faster by itself.

-In the JIT mode however, we get massive speed-ups: `jax` performs about 15 times better, with `torch` trailing at a speedup of about 10x.
+In JIT mode, however, we get massive speed-ups: `jax` performs about 15 times better, with `torch` trailing at a speedup of about 10x.

-`numba` is seen to improve with increased CPU count, and on 32 CPU cores performs within 30% of the (single-threaded) AOT version.
+`numba` is seen to improve with increased CPU count, and, on 32 CPU cores, performs within 30% of the (single-threaded) AOT version (i.e., 0.7-1.3x faster, depending on the problem size).

-### Force a single-threaded execution
+### Forced single-threaded execution

-Since parallelization shows to play a non-trivial role, we also perform an apples-to-apples benchmark run, where we force a single-threaded execution for all backends (in fact, forcing single threading is [not entirely straightforward](#single_core_stanza)).
-Below we display the *slowdown* of a single-core execution versus default parallelization on 32 cores.
+Since parallelization seems to play a non-trivial role, we also performed an apples-to-apples benchmark run where we forced single-threaded execution for all backends (in fact, forcing single threading is [not entirely straightforward](#single_core_stanza)).
+Below, we display the *slowdown* of a single-core execution versus default parallelization on 32 cores.